Post No.: 0449

 Whatever the case, accept them as a person and reassure them that you don’t see them as anything less than before.
 Who they fundamentally are hasn’t changed – they’re just suffering from a temporary problem that can be successfully treated.
 Try to keep them connected to the positive aspects of their identity, such as the interests and hobbies they still enjoy.
 Helping someone with anxiety doesn’t have to be direct – it could be something like taking a walk outside or exercising with them.

-Sometimes they aren’t interested in changing because their condition is long-term and stable, so it’s not about trying to make them become ‘normal’ but being matter-of-fact about their limitations without stigmatising them.
-Some sufferers of anxiety are actually afraid of getting better because that new life is a great unknown for them, and this unknown itself causes them anxiety.
+Sometimes they aren’t interested in changing though because their condition is long-term and stable.
+It’s considered essentially a part of their personality or identity.
+In such cases, it’s not about trying to make them become ‘normal’ but being matter-of-fact about their limitations without stigmatising them.
+Some people with anxiety are actually afraid of getting better because that new life is a great unknown for them, and this unknown itself causes them anxiety.
 Almost every one of us worries about change, even if a change will be for the better for us in the long run – but for those with anxiety or who have never known anything better than living with their condition, it can be extra scary.
+So it’s about accepting and loving them as they are; although it can be tricky because it may still be beneficial for them to – gradually, safely and with support – learn to expand their comfort zones from time to time.
+This is in order to show them that they’re more courageous, capable and resolute than they realise so that the entire world can open up for them and be their oyster.

 Unless they really cannot do something themselves (perhaps because they suffer from severe depression combined with anxiety), we should generally try to help them to help themselves rather than do things for them – for instance, we could offer to attend the first therapy session with them if they set up the appointment themselves.
 (We could take this session as an opportunity to learn more about how cognitive behavioural therapy works too.)